marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ## 8.2.
 Keeping it light weight

-Since our current version uses Wasm, and since all browsers that support that [also support native ES6 JavaScript](https://caniuse.com/#search=es6) (or ECMAScript 6, the latest version of JavaScript), I knew that *for the browsers running this Micrio version*, I didn't have to compile the JS to ES5 anymore.
+Since our current version uses Wasm, and since all browsers that support that [also support native ES6 JavaScript](https://caniuse.com/#search=es6) (or ECMAScript 6, the latest version of JavaScript), I knew that *for the browsers able to run this Micrio version*, I didn't have to compile the JS to ES5 anymore.

 That means that the [closure compiled](https://developers.google.com/closure/compiler) JS code could use arrow functions, native promises, and much more.
 Resulting in a much smaller compiled codebase: turning 315KB of JS code into **170KB** of minified JavaScript.